Camp Ruston: POW camp

 In 1944, the War Department began a program to educate prisoners of war throughout the United States in academic subjects and democratic values.
 One source of books was the library of Louisiana Polytechnic Institute (now Louisiana Tech University).
 Some prisoners even took correspondence courses from major American universities.
 Many of the prisoners cite this instruction as the beginning of Democracy in post-war Germany.
-Contrary to several poorly researched books and videos made about Camp Ruston, the POW's did not wear their military uniforms during their internment.
+Contrary to several poorly researched books and videos made about Camp Ruston, the POWs did not wear their military uniforms during their internment.
 There were several occasions where POWs were photographed posing in their national uniform for Christmas cards and funerals, but these occasions were very rare at Camp Ruston.
-Each POW was issued US surplus khaki uniforms with the letters "PW" painted on the back of each shirt and coats as well as the front pant legs of their trousers.
+Each POW was issued WWI US surplus khaki uniforms with the letters "PW" painted on the back of each shirt and coat, as well as the front pant legs of their trousers.
 This fact was corroborated during interviews of American guards as well as numerous former POWs.
-A POW issued uniform was donated by a former POW to the Camp Ruston Foundation and is now located in the archives.
+A POW-issued uniform was donated by a former POW to the Camp Ruston Foundation and is now located in the archives.

 Only 34 prisoners escaped and remained free for over 24 hours, and only one was never recaptured.
 The most famous escape was performed by a German soldier named Charly King.
-Born on Christmas Day in 1921, King, then 24 years old, spoke perfect German, English as well as Spanish and was said to be well educated, possibly an engineer or an architect.
-He managed to escape from one of Camp Ruston's branch camp at Bastrop La. and eventually made his way to neutral Mexico where he spent several months.
+Born on Christmas Day in 1921, King, then 24 years old, spoke perfect German, English, as well as Spanish, and was said to be well educated, possibly an engineer or an architect.
+He managed to escape from one of Camp Ruston's branch camps at Bastrop, La. and eventually made his way to neutral Mexico, where he spent several months.
 In Mexico, King was involved in a serious truck accident where he spent several months recuperating from his injuries.
 He eventually hopped a ship back to Germany.
 According to one of his American guards, King was a pleasant prisoner whom the American guards liked and respected.
 Based on a Spione interview, the guard remembered that Charly had told him that he needed to return to Germany in order to take care of his mother, whom he feared would fall into Russian hands.
 The F.B.I. continued to search for him for many years.